 The dropwizard-testing module provides you with some handy classes for testing your representation classes and resource classes.
-It also provides a JUnit rule for full-stack testing of your entire app.
+It also provides an extension for JUnit 5.x and a rule for JUnit 4.x.

-2.12.1 Testing Representations
+15.1 Testing Representations

 While Jackson's JSON support is powerful and fairly easy-to-use, you shouldn't just rely on eyeballing your representation classes to ensure you're producing the API you think you are.
 By using the helper methods in FixtureHelpers, you can add unit tests for serializing and deserializing your representation classes to and from JSON.